jqlee85/blurdle/README.md

 # TODOs

-* Move consts from types file to constants.ts
 * TODO fix order issue with multiple letters when some are correct (ex: guessing IIIII for IONIC)
 * Add larger list of words
 * Add dictionary/validation to make sure guesses are words before submitting